Skip to main content

 To apply for a place on LC1002 or LC1003, Erasmus and other visiting students must apply before arriving at UCC as all spaces are usually allocated on a first-come-first-served basis, before the start of term.
 Please email academicenquiries@ucc.ie as soon as possible, putting your name and student number and either Erasmus or Visiting Student in the subject line and you will be contacted before the start of the semester with details.
 Some places on LC1002 and LC1003 will be reserved for non-visiting international students.

 There are a number of non-credit programs that are available for Erasmus and other visiting students.
-Please see the information here below.
+Please see information below.

-These are 5-week courses (1 x 2-hour sessions a week = 10 hours of interactive online workshops + approx. 10 hours of self-directed study and practice).
+These are 5-week courses (1 x 2-hour sessions a week = 10 hours in total).

-The Digital Badge courses are free of charge to UCC students when they apply by submitting this Digital Badge Application Form February 2024
+The online Digital Badge courses are free of charge to UCC students when they apply by submitting this Digital Badge Application Form

 Level: Both courses are aimed at students who are beginning to develop their academic language for either reading and writing or listening and speaking.

-Assessment: Assessment is minimal in this course as the main aim of this course is for students to apply what they are learning to their UCC programme studies.
+Assessment: Assessment is minimal on this course as the main aim of this course is for students to apply what they are learning to their UCC programme studies.
 However, to receive the digital badge there is a short review assessment at the end of the course.
-To be issued with the Digital Badge certificate, participants must attend at least 80% of the course (minimum 4 out of 5 sessions).
-There will be review and reflection tasks each week for your to apply what you have learned during the workshop to your own academic discipline.

 This course will allow you to reflect on differences between your previous education, learn about what is expected at UCC and develop the language for academic reading and writing.